Azure/modern-web-app-pattern-dotnet/guide/apply-the-pattern.md

 ## Evolutionary design changes

 > ⚠️ Pending task Strangler Fig discussion - (Queue-based ticket rendering experience) covered by #1864681
-> In this section we will describe how the team approached updating the solution without rewriting it as part of the larger conversation for an application that 1) adds new features and 2) is sitting between monolith and microservices.
+> In this section, we describe how the team approached updating the solution without rewriting it as part of the larger conversation for an application that (1) adds new features and (2) is sitting between monolith and microservices.

 <!-- #1 Reliability pillar -->
 ## Reliability